Outreach

 Outreach Grants

-• To donate to our grant fund, which will be allocated to over 20 charities at the end of the year, please visit our Giving site below and select "Outreach Grants" in the Fund drop down menu, or place a check or cash in the green envelopes in your pew.
+- Grants are funded entirely from individual parishioner contributions.
+To support this work, please visit our Giving site below and select "Outreach Grants" in the Fund drop down menu, or place a check or cash in the green envelopes in your pew.

 Britepaths